dpayba/Local-News-Aggregator/README.md

 Based on webmap file of site, headings may need to be adjusted (e.g. Instead of date published it may have keywords instead)

+TODO:
+[ ] Implement feature to add more sites